 - Naringin, a grapefruit bioflavonoid has been shown to regulate blood sugar levels as it improves insulin sensitivity.

 In addition to fiber (25-35g daily), you can lower the glycemic load by consuming fruits with a protein or fat source to slow sugar absorption.
 Certified nutritionist Emma Sgourakis recommends not eating carbohydrates or protein alone as that tends to cause hypoglycemia either way.
-She encourages eating cheese with fruits, broth with beetroot or gelatin in fruity smoothies.
-“If sugars (fruits etc) are used at the right time, with the right ratio to proteins and fats, sugar and protein will blunt cortisol, will assist sugar into the cell, increase cellular metabolism etc. Through decreasing catabolism, we are indirectly pushing ourselves to an anabolic state.
-It all comes back to balancing the macronutrients (specific to the individual).”
+“If sugars (fruits etc) are used at the right time, with the right ratio to proteins and fats, sugar and protein will blunt cortisol, will assist sugar into the cell, increase cellular metabolism etc. It all comes back to balancing the macronutrients (specific to the individual).”